stormchaserroleplaying/stormchaserRPG/Talents/Warlock/OldOne/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Thought Shield<br>**Actions:** 2
 *You gain the ability to infect a humanoid’s mind with the alien magic of your patron.*

-You touch an [incapacitated]() humanoid, that then becomes [charmed]() by you until a [Remove Curse]() spell is cast on it, the [charmed]() condition is removed from it, or you use this ability again.
+You touch an [Incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/) humanoid, that then becomes [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you until a [Remove Curse]() spell is cast on it, the [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) condition is removed from it, or you use this ability again.

-You can communicate telepathically with the charmed creature as long as the two of you are on the same plane of existence.
+You can communicate telepathically with the [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) creature, as long as the two of you are on the same plane of existence.